mannau/h5/README.md

 library(devtools)
 install_github("mannau/h5")
 ```
 Please note that this version has been tested with the current hdf5 library 1.8.14 (and 1.8.13 for Mac) - you should therefore install the most current hdf5 library including its C++ API for your platform.
-This package already ships the library for windows operating systems.
+This package already ships the library for windows operating systems through (h5-libwin)[https://github.com/mannau/h5-libwin].
 For MacOSX and Debian-based Linux systems the library files have to be installed using the commands as described below.

 ### MacOSX
 Using MacOSX and Homebrew (http://brew.sh) you can use the following command to install HDF5 library dependencies and headers: